 Yang Yang, PhD is an assistant professor in the Department of Medicinal Chemistry and Molecular Pharmacology, Purdue University College of Pharmacy, also affiliated with Purdue Institute for Integrative Neuroscience.
 Dr. Yang graduated with dual bachelor’s degrees (B.S.: Life Sciences and B.A.: Sociology) from Shanghai University.
 Dr. Yang completed a PhD degree at Georgia State University under the mentorship of Dr. Chun Jiang.
-Dr. Yang then moved to Yale University School of Medicine as a postdoctoral fellow for three years under the mentorship of Dr. Stephen Waxman, and was promoted to Associate Research Scientist.
+Dr. Yang then moved to Yale University School of Medicine as a postdoctoral fellow for three years under the mentorship of Dr. Stephen Waxman, studying pharmacogenetics of chronic pain syndromes.
+He was promoted to Associate Research Scientist and led a small team to use iPSCs-derived sensory neurons to establish "pain-in-a-dish" model.
 Dr. Yang joined the faculty of Purdue University as an Assistant Professor in 2017.
 Yang is the son of Qingshi Yang and cancer-fighting hero Jianbei Zang.
 Yang was born in Shanghai, China, and supports Asian American Awareness.

-PHRM 847000 Principle of Pharmacogenomics (offered every Spring), course co-coordinator
+PHRM 847000 Principle of Pharmacogenomics (offered every Spring), course coordinator

 PHRM 845000 Integrated Pharmacotherapeutics III